joannaylin/joannaylin/README.md

 # Hey there! :sparkles:

 Hi, I'm Joanna- a front end developer actively seeking a web developer position!
-Lover of criminal shows, chronically rewatching Netflix shows, reading, and all things design.
-If I'm not in front of the computer coding, or learning, I'm likely off in a corner dancing, doing yoga, or just endless twitter-scrolling.
+Lover of all the foods, criminal shows, chronically rewatching tv shows (peep TopChef and Grey's Anatomy), reading, and all things design.
+If I'm not in front of the computer coding, I'm likely off in a corner dancing, doing yoga, or just endless twitter-scrolling.

 ### 🌱 I’m currently working on ...